miguelallgood/immo-eliza-deployment/README.md

-# House Price Prediction App
+# Apartment Price Prediction App

 This is a Streamlit web application for predicting apartment prices based on various features such as number of rooms, living area, garden area, and number of facades.
 It uses a FastAPI backend for prediction and Google Maps Geocoding API to retrieve latitude and longitude coordinates based on the provided address.